-Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools.
+Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in school.

-- All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.
+- All staff at Lodge Farm Primary School, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.